 Students at St. Thomas Aquinas are expected to be honest in presenting their work, and respectful of the work of others.
-Academic dishonesty, including plagiarism, is contrary to the mission and philosophy of St. Thomas Aquinas.
+Academic dishonesty, including plagiarism and unauthorized use of Artificial Intelligence, is contrary to the mission and philosophy of St. Thomas Aquinas.
 Academic dishonesty, whether on an assignment, a test, a quiz or in a project or paper, violates the academic and spiritual ideals of our school community.
 Providing answers to a fellow student, while sometimes kindly motivated, is in fact equally objectionable and is also treated as a violation of academic integrity.
 Disciplinary action will be appropriately serious.
-Academic dishonesty will usually involve no credit for the work in question and additional disciplinary action including detention or suspension and require parent notification.
-Repeat offenders will face possible expulsion.
+Academic dishonesty will usually involve no credit for the work in question, with additional disciplinary action including detention or suspension for repeated infractions.
+All instances of academic dishonesty require parent notification.
+A pattern of academic dishonesty will lead to expulsion.

 Plagiarism is the submission of someone else's ideas or words as one's own.
-This refers to oral and printed material as well as anything found on the internet.
+This refers to oral and printed material as well as anything found on the internet, including work generated by Artificial Intelligence bots and applications.
 Students are taught how to properly quote and/or cite/footnote another's ideas or words.
-Students have access to reference books and materials to use as reference when writing papers or projects.
-Failure to use proper form, either in electronic work or on written work, will be treated seriously.
+Students have access to reference books and materials to use as references when writing papers or projects.
+Failure to use proper form, either in electronic work or in written work, will be treated seriously.
 Consult the Writing and Research Standards in the Appendix for further information.
-Additionally, online/electronic translators and any resources that generate answers/papers/presentations which remove original student work/inquiry/and thought violate the academic integrity policy.
+Additionally, online/electronic translators and/or any resources that generate inauthentic or unoriginal student work violate the academic integrity policy.

-In order that students comprehend and appreciate an entire literary work, Spark Notes, websites, or other abridgement or summary tools are forbidden.
+To ensure that students comprehend and appreciate an entire literary work, websites or other abridgement or summary tools, including but not limited to SparkNotes and any other similar tools, are forbidden.
 Parents are asked to support the same standard at home.